 Substantial Completion and Final Completion:

-The Contract Time begins on the day the Contractor receives the Notice of Award, unsigned Form of Agreement, Performance Bond and Payment Bond, and Subcontractor List Form.
+The Contract Time begins on the day the Constructor receives the Notice of Award, unsigned Form of Agreement, Performance Bond and Payment Bond, and Subcontractor List Form.
 Bidder agrees to Substantially Complete project Work within ____ (___) calendar days from the receipt of the Notice of Award and shall have no more than thirty (30) days to complete all items on the Punch List and achieve Final Completion.

 Commencement:

-The Contractor agrees to commence work on this project after the “Notice to Proceed” is issued by the Owner.
+The Constructor agrees to commence work on this project after the “Notice to Proceed” is issued by the Owner.
 The “Notice to Proceed” will be issued after the Owner receives properly prepared and executed Contract Documents listed in paragraph 4.
 Item a. above, and the Contract required insurance certificates.

 Special Scheduling Requirements: [used if applicable to the specific project.
 Examples follow.]

-Contractor shall perform all work in the designated areas between [MM/DD/YY] and [MM/DD/YY].
+Constructor shall perform all work in the designated areas between [MM/DD/YY] and [MM/DD/YY].

-Contractor shall perform all work in the designated areas outside of regular working hours, which are [H:MM] a.m. to [H:MM] p.m., Monday through Friday.
+Constructor shall perform all work in the designated areas outside of regular working hours, which are [H:MM] a.m. to [H:MM] p.m., Monday through Friday.

-Contractor may not commence work in the designated areas until [MM/DD/YY].
+Constructor may not commence work in the designated areas until [MM/DD/YY].

-Contractor shall not commence work in the project areas of existing buildings until after long lead-time materials are delivered to the job site.
+Constructor shall not commence work in the project areas of existing buildings until after long lead-time materials are delivered to the job site.
 These lead-times will include shop drawing/submittal preparation and review, fabrication and shipping.
 This scheduling restriction is used to minimize the duration of disruption caused by construction activity to Owner-occupied areas that surround the project work areas.

-Contractor shall coordinate installation of _______ by a separate contract.
+Constructor shall coordinate installation of _______ by a separate contract.

+[Consider the following for UIHC projects.]

+When working in or near inpatient units or similar functions occupied continuously, disruptive work shall be grouped into small blocks of time and shall not take place earlier than 9:00 a.m., during the “Quiet Time”, or after 5:00 p.m.
+Constructor shall conduct work in a way that mitigates noise and vibration, such as by core drilling anchors in lieu of using a hammer drill, and by saw cutting concrete into manageable pieces in lieu of using a jackhammer.

+All inpatient units have a set “Quiet Time” which is from 12:30 pm to 2:00 pm (1230 hours to 1400 hours).
+The established Quiet Time shall be accommodated.
+Coordinate any noisy, disruptive work that will affect inpatient units with the Owner’s Representative.

 Liquidated Damages: [Use liquidated damages paragraphs below as recommended by the Project Manager and approved by the Associate Director.
 Write dollar amount in words and (numbers).
 (If LDs are included you must have a bid alternate on the bid form per BOR policy.)]